MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/dataset_files/README.md

 # Rebuild Missing Dataset Files

 This task rebuilds missing extracted files in GTFS datasets.
-It downloads datasets from their `hosted_url`, extracts all `.txt` files, computes zipped and unzipped sizes, calculates hashes, uploads the files to a GCS bucket, and updates the database.
+It downloads datasets from their `hosted_url`, extracts all files, computes zipped and unzipped sizes, calculates hashes, uploads the files to a GCS bucket, and updates the database.

 ---